Overview

 The workshop is organized by Alexis Licht (CEREGE, Aix-Marseille University) with the administrative support of Sylvie de Freitas (CEREGE), the scientific advice of Fabien Condamine (ISEM, Montpellier University) and Thomas Couvreur (DIADE, IRD).

 The workshop is supported by the ERC CoG DISPERSAL (Grant number 101043268) focusing on understanding and modeling past dispersal events, and is co-organized by COST Action CA23150 - pan-EUROpean BIoGeodynamics network (EUROBIG) and sponsored by International Lithosphere Program Task Force Biogeodynamics of the Lithosphere.
-It also benefits from the support of the LUMA Foundation and the CEREGE institute (UMR7330) of Aix-Marseille University.
+It also benefits from the support of the CEREGE institute (UMR7330) of Aix-Marseille University.
+It is hosted by Luma Arles.